 The U.S. Chemical Safety Board referred to in the safety modules is an independent federal agency that is tasked with investigating the major causes of chemical accidents.
 They provide recommendations on safety improvements and provide lessons learned in hope to protect the community and environment from future incidents.

-Please click on the module you want to view.
+Please click on the the module you want to view.

 Module 1: Williams Owens Olefin Plant Explosion

 Description: Build up of Tar to reduce flow rate through the tube side of the exchanger that explodes

 Module 2: Freedom Industries Leak

 Description: Calculate the leak rate of a toxic fluid from a storage cylinder

 Module 3: Acetylene Service Gas Explosion

 Description: Malfunctioning check valve caused acetylene to escape and ignite

 Module 4: Praxair Cylinder Fire and Explosion